 - One-off transactions.

-How to perform Enhanced Due Diligence
+How to Perform Enhanced Due Diligence

 EDD is a complex procedure but manageable when broken down into smaller tasks.
 Here is a sample enhanced due diligence checklist we at Red Flag Alert have created for businesses to follow: